blacpythoz/Nepal-Loadshedding-Schedule/README.md

 # Nepal LoadShedding Schedule[WIP]

  This is a dirty script written in free time.
 This script just extract the schedule from the sites and prints the result in a desirable format.
 You can pipe the info to conky, dzen2, yabar or dunst.
-Choose your own color for any table elements.
+Choose your own color for any table elements.<br>
 Fully tested on Arch Linux

  [Note]There's a lot of cleanup needed in this script.